upper level job

 4. What are the responsibilities of Provider Services Supervisor?

-Oversees customer service to healthcare providers within the network in alignment with organizational procedures and standards.
-Responds to complex provider inquiries regarding benefits, claims, and services.
-Analyzes the causes of provider inquiries and issues to identify areas for service improvement.
-Maintains written documents and resources to inform, update, and support the network of healthcare providers.
+Supervises the team responsible for providing customer service to healthcare providers within a network.
+Responds to provider inquiries regarding benefits, claims, and services.
+Documents, summarizes, and reports causes of provider inquiries and issues to identify areas for service improvement.
+Provides written documents and resources to inform, update, and support the network of healthcare providers.
+Ensures inquiries are responded to timely and in alignment with organizational procedures and standards.
 Requires a bachelor's degree.
 Typically reports to a manager.
 Supervises a group of primarily para-professional level staffs.
 May also be a level above a supervisor within high volume administrative/production environments.
 Makes day-to-day decisions within or for a group/small department.
 Has some authority for personnel actions.
 Typically requires 3-5 years experience in the related area as an individual contributor.
 Thorough knowledge of functional area and department processes.

 Where Does Our Salary Data Come From?